-- Provides reliability, high performance, and fault-tolerant disk subsystem management - Offers RAID control capabilities including support for RAID levels 0, 1, 5, 6, 10, 50, 60 - Complies with Serial Attached SCSI (SAS) 3.0 providing up to 12 Gb/sec throughput - Supports Dell-qualified Serial Attached SCSI (SAS), SATA hard drives, solid state drives (SSDs), and PCle SSD (NVMe) - Supports drive speeds of 8 GT/s and 16 GT/s at maximum x2 lane width for NVMe drives. - NOTE: Mixing disks of different speeds (7,200 RPM, 10,000 RPM, or 15,000 RPM) and bandwidth (3 Gbps, 6 Gbps, or 12 Gbps) while maintaining the same drive type (SAS or SATA) and technology (hard drive or SSD) is supported. - NOTE: Mixing NVMe drives with SAS and SATA is not supported.
-Also, mixing hard drives and SSDs in a virtual disk is not supported. - NOTE: PERC H750 adapter SAS, PERC H355 front SAS, PERC H355 adapter SAS, PERC H350 adapter SAS, and PERC H350 Mini Monolithic SAS do not support NVMe drives. - NOTE: RAID levels 5, 6, 50, and 60 are not supported on PERC H355 adapter SAS, PERC H355 front SAS, PERC H350 adapter SAS, and PERC H350 Mini Monolithic SAS. - NOTE: PERC H350 Mini Monolithic SAS has form factor variations (Low Profile) for specific platforms.
-For more information, see your platform manuals. - NOTE: For the safety, regulatory, and ergonomic information that is associated with these devices, and for more information about the Integrated Dell Remote Access Controller (iDRAC) or Lifecycle Controller (LC) remote management, see your platform documentation.
+- Complies with serial-attached SCSI (SAS) 3.0 providing up to 12 Gb/sec throughput. - Supports Dell-qualified serial-attached SCSI (SAS) hard drives, SATA hard drives, and solid-state drives (SSDs). - Offers RAID control capabilities including support for RAID levels 0, 1, 5, 6, 10, 50, and 60. - Provides reliability, high performance, and fault-tolerant disk subsystem management. - NOTE: Mixing SAS and SATA drives within a virtual disk is not supported.
+Also, mixing hard drives and SSDs within a virtual disk is not supported. - NOTE: Mixing disks of different speed (7,200 rpm, 10,000 rpm, or 15,000 rpm) and bandwidth (3 Gbps, 6 Gbps or 12 Gbps) while maintaining the same drive type (SAS or SATA) and technology (HDD or SSD) is supported. - i NOTE: RAID levels 5, 6, 50 and 60 are not supported on PERC H345. - NOTE: For the safety, regulatory, and ergonomic information associated with these devices, and for more information about the Integrated Dell Remote Access Controller (iDRAC) or Lifecycle Controller (LC) remote management, see your platform documentation.